djalbat/yapp/README.md

 * Call the `renderYappStyles()` function before you append the DOM element.
 * Call the `didMount()` method immediately thereafter.

 As well as the `content` argument, the `fromContent(...)` factory method takes `language`, `Plugin` and `options` arguments.
-Intermediate arguments can be set to `null` should you only want to set the `Plugin` or `options` argument, say.
-The `options` argument, if set, should be a plain old JavaScript object, the properties of which should correspond to the JSX attributes when Yapp is invoked that way, see below.
+Intermediate arguments can be set to `null` should you only want to set one of the later arguments.
+The `options` argument, if set, should be a plain old JavaScript object, the properties of which should correspond to the attributes when Yapp is invoked by way of JSX, see below.

-If you are prepared to use the [Easy](https://github.com/djalbat/easy) package, the following is a little less cumbersome:
+If you are prepared to use [Easy](https://github.com/djalbat/easy), then the following is a little less cumbersome:

 ```
 "use strict";